woodgilber/GeoCore/README.md

 ```

 ### Experiment tracking
 We perform experiment tracking using MLFlow.
-Each developer has his own local MLFlow instance.
+Each developer has their own local MLFlow instance.

 In order to view your experiment, start the mlflow server using `poetry run mlflow-ui` in your terminal.